profyliu/gepR/README.md

 Download the DLL file (for 64-bit Windows) needed for the package at http://yliu.eng.wayne.edu/research/gepR.dll

+Download the dylib file (for MacOS) needed for the package at http://yliu.eng.wayne.edu/research/gepR.dylib

 For a quick demo, check out this pape: http://yliu.eng.wayne.edu/research/gepR_demo_A.html

 For a detailed account of the method, check out this (legacy) page: https://s3-us-west-2.amazonaws.com/geptestdata/GEP+for+regression.html